mschmidty/noname/_posts/2016/2016-12-16-incremental-decay.md

 ---
 layout: post
-title:  "Who's to blame for our political tribalism"
+title:  "Who's to blame for our political tribalism?"
 date:   2016-12-16
 categories: politics
 comments: true